ravenfire24/ravenfire24/README.md

 ## Hi there 👋
 I am a UH trained computer scientist with a strong interest in areas like C++ programming and data science.

-- 🚀 I’m currently working on implementing machine learning models with Python, designing interactive data visualizations in R, and developing robust inventory management systems using C++.(here)(https://github.com/ravenfire24?tab=repositories)
+- 🚀 I’m currently working on developing robust inventory management systems using C++, designing interactive data visualizations in R, and implementing machine learning models with Python (here) (https://github.com/ravenfire24?tab=repositories)
 - 🌱 I’m currently learning advanced techniques in data visualization using RStudio, inventory management systems in C++, and machine learning models for analyzing trends in sales data.

 - 👯 I’m looking to collaborate on projects involving predictive analytics, data-driven decision-making, and building efficient software solutions for inventory and resource management.